CLEVELAND (AP) More tears. Only this time, tears of joy.

 ''It's going to be the biggest party Cleveland has ever seen.''

 True to the team's postseason motto, Cleveland was ''All In'' for Game 7.
-Fans packed the bars, restaurants and even garages around the Q. It got so congested the Ohio Highway Patrol blocked several on-ramps into downtown hoping to contain the crowd.
+Fans packed the bars, restaurants and even parking garages around the Q. It got so congested that Ohio Highway Patrol blocked several on ramps into downtown hoping to keep the crowd contained.

-There was no holding Cleveland back though, and at the watch party fans roared with every good pass, every made shot.
-They groaned when Kevin Love missed an easy layup and agonized when Draymond Green, who has become Public Enemy No. 1, was left unguarded for open 3-pointers throughout the first half.
+There was no holding Cleveland back though, and at the watch party fans roared with every converted pass, every made shot.
+They groaned when Kevin Love missed an easy layup and agonized when Draymond Green, who has become Public Enemy No. 1, was left unguarded for wide-open 3-pointers throughout the first half.

 ''More than basketball,'' the younger Wilson said as tears rolled down his cheeks. ''This is the most unbelievable night of my life.''

-In the hours leading to tip-off, fans braced themselves for a night to remember.
+In the hours leading up to tip-off, fans braced themselves for a night to remember.

-This was as close as any Cleveland team had been to a title since the Indians lost Game 7 of the 1997 World Series and there was a strange boldness sweeping through the streets of a city that has endured economic and social ills for decades.
-Decked out in wine and gold, Northeast Ohioans came to witness history.
+This was as close as any Cleveland had been to a title since the Indians lost Game 7 of the 1997 World Series and there was a strange boldness sweeping through the streets of a city that has endured economic and social ills for decades.
+Nothing unifies like sports, and decked out in wine-and-gold, Northeast Ohioans came to witness history.

 ''We had that attitude for a long time, `Woe is me.
 Only in Cleveland kind of deal,''' he said. ''I think a lot of that has been put behind us and everyone is more optimistic.
 It's going to happen, right?
 It's bound to happen.
 Why not now?''

-In Cleveland, there's no more waiting till next year.
+In Cleveland, there's no more waiting `til next year.